“No fair. You know this place like the back of your hand,” he complained.

 “And today it’s your turn.”

-“I felt a connection with him.
-It was love – not the pain you gave me.
-Unfortunately, I have to give to all men, the revenge I served to you”, she screamed at the oldest tree.
+“I thought I felt a connection with him.
+It felt a lot like love and not like the pain you shared.
+But that’s not enough reason for me to stop taking revenge on every man like you,” she screamed at the oldest tree.

 Remorse hit her, clouded her eyes and flowed on her cheeks.
 The leaves rustled and she stumbled upon an overgrown root.
 The world went dark as she went down on the very steps that had brought her up.